 Federal Perkins Loans

 These are low-interest, long-term educational loans awarded annually depending on financial need as determined by the information you provided on the Free Application for Federal Student Aid (FAFSA).
 To receive a Federal Perkins Loan, you must enroll for at least 6 credit hours.
-If you are eligible for a Perkins Loan, it will be listed on your award letter.
+If you are eligible for a Perkins Loan, it will be offered in your award package.
 Acceptance and Master Promissory Note requirements must be completed by October 1.

 You may borrow up to $5,500 a year, up to a total of $27,500 for an undergraduate degree.
 Loan limits are determined by funding availability and federal maximum limits.
 For the latest about loan limits and other details, go to the U. S. Department of Education's Perkins Loan Program page.